Table of Contents

 - Core – woodchops, Pallof press, cable crunches

 Systems like RitFit M1 PRO and BUFFALO explicitly market themselves as all-in-one home gym solutions, complete setups that replace separate racks, cable machines, and lat towers.
+However, even if you are using a different brand's functional trainer combo, the mechanical principles and exercise selection in this guide will apply perfectly to your setup.

 Space & Budget Efficient